HarshRohila/rohilaharsh/apps/web-dev-blog/content/posts/rxjs.md

 featured_image: '/img/glimmer.png'
 ---

 RxJS is mainly popular with Angular Developers.
-In this post I am going to share how I used RxJS with Stencil.js
+In this post I am going to share how I used RxJS with Stencil.js to build reactive components

 Ideas in this post should be applicable to other Frontend techs too

+> This post assumes familiarity with RxJS, check my [RxJS basics post](/posts/rxjs-basics) for that

+## Thinking of reactive components

 A frontend component will usually have some state, lets represent that state by `state$` (pronounced as state stream)

 > I am using word "stream" to refer to Observable, as its just a stream of values

-This `state$` will emit values whenever state changes The component can subscribe to this state$ to know when to update
+This `state$` will emit values whenever state changes.
+The component can subscribe to this state$ to know when to update

 For storing state we can use `BehaviorSubject` available in RxJS.
 Its a special type of Subject and a Subject is a special type of stream